chipsalliance/firrtl-spec/abi.md

 Vectors, when lowered, are lowered to packed vectors with their element type recursively following these rules.

+Enums shall have their payloads lowered as per this section.
+By construction, enums are passive FIRRTL types, so any valid variant payload will lower to a verilog type.
+An enum with empty or 0-bit payloads for all variants will lower to a Verilog enum with tags for each FIRRTL enum tag value.
+A FIRRTL enum with at least one payload will lower to a struct containing a tag field which is a Verilog enum

 # Versioning Scheme of this Document